Lagrangian intersections and a conjecture of Arnol'd: Introduction

-Since there is no holomorphic disk with boundary on a weakly exact Lagrangian, the Lagrangian quantum product coincides with the intersection product.
+For weakly exact or monotone Lagrangians with $N_L\geq 2$ in tame symplectic manifolds, Lagrangian spectral invariants can be constructed by using Floer theory as in~\cite{LZ,Le,MVZ} with minor modifications.
+Since there are no holomorphic disks with boundaries on a weakly exact Lagrangian, the Lagrangian quantum product coincides with the intersection product.
 In this case by convention $N_L=\infty$, $A_L=0$, and $L$ is obviously wide since $HF(L)\cong H(L,\Z_2)$ by Floer~\cite{Fl1}.
-Thus Theorem~\ref{thm:lls} implies the following.
+Thus, Theorem~\ref{thm:lls} implies the following.